sajitheranda/Gas_usage_tracker_android/README.md

 - **Leak Detection and Alarm Control**:
   - **Automatic Leak Detection**: Alerts users of potential leaks if abnormal weight reductions are detected.
   - **Remote Alarm Control**: Users can activate or deactivate the alarm via the web application interface, providing remote control over safety measures.

+### Contact List Page
+- Provides a list of essential contacts related to gas safety and delivery:

+  - **Fire Brigade**: Quick access to emergency contacts.
+  - **Gas Delivery Person**: Contact details for easy refills.
+  - **Add New Contacts**: Option to add other relevant contacts as needed.
+  - **Features**: Add, update, delete, or directly call any contact from the list.

 ## Tech Stack